litmuschaos/litmus-docs/website/docs/observe-workflow.md

 - **Logs of individual nodes**: The user can click on the nodes to get the logs of that particular step.
 If the revert-chaos step is disabled, the complete logs are available which include the runner pod logs and the chaos logs.
 - **Chaos Results** :  Once the experiment completes, the Chaos Results are also available alongside the logs.
 The Chaos results are directly fetched from the ChaosResult CRD.

-#### b.
-Analytics from the workflow table

-Once the workflow execution completes, the user can click the **Show the analytics** option which opens up a time series graph of the workflow.
-This graph can be crucial to analyse the Cron Workflows.
-Each bar in the graph represents one run of the workflow.
-On hovering over the bar, the user can view the following information related to the workflow run:
-- Resilience Score
-- Passed Tests
-- Failed Tests

-On clicking the bar, a table is shown below the graph which displays all the experiments present in the workflow run and their individual result points.
-These result points are then used to calculate the **Resilience Score** of the workflow which is displayed at the end of the table.